distribusion/retailer_api_documentation/source/includes/_introduction.md

 ## Build a Booking Form

 In order to accomodate the specific requirements of each marketing carrier and to increase conversion rate, we also deliver a dynamic booking form.
 Required information, as well as the validation rules applied to each parameters, is provided through our [bookings#form_schema](https://api-demo.distribusion.com/retailers/v4/docs/#form-schema) endpoint.

+## Passenger types

+We also thrive to standardise passenger (ticket) types across multiple carriers, every time it is possible.
+Two carriers having the same definition of a ticket type, will have the same passenger type code.
+For example, every time a carrier have the same definition of an adult that an other carrier, they will both share the same passenger type code.

 ## Confirm Price and Availability